Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Build the project

-The command builds the Tizen native, web, and dotnet projects.
-The same command can be used to build all the 3 type of projects.
+The following command builds Tizen native, web, and dotnet projects.
+The same command can be used to build all the 3 type of projects:

 **Syntax:**